- Denoted by

 Dot

-matches any char, except line break (depends on software and mode - single line mode includes line breaks)
+.matches any char, except line break (depends on software and mode - single line mode includes line breaks)

 Anchors